-- ✓ On successful completion of the research work, the research scholar in consultation with the Supervisor and DC shall finalize the Research Title. - ✓ The Research Title summarizes the main idea or ideas of the research work.
+- ✓ On Successful completion of the research work, the research scholar in consultation with supervisor and DC shall finalize the Research Title. - ✓ The Research Title summarizes the main idea or ideas of the research work.

 7.8.
 Synopsis Submission

 The synopsis report may be submitted after fulfilling the following conditions: